-You are here: 4Campaigns & Battles4Index4The 2nd World War4Attack on the NÜRNBERG
+You are here: 4Campaigns & Battles4Index4The 2nd World War4Attack on the NÜRNBERG |

 Attack on the NÜRNBERG (1945):

-The German light cruiser NÜRNBERG was moored at Copenhagen port up to the end of the second world war.
+The German light cruiser NÜRNBERG was moored at Copenhagen port

-Helmet Diver Attack against the German Cruiser NÜRNBERG
+Helmet Diver Attack against the

+The diver was gunnery mate Henry Chirholm, who at the press conference gave his detailed account of the operation.
 Although this operation was only one out of many being discussed at the press conference and irrespective of the fact that it was not carried out successfully, the operation made such a great impression on the journalist who was to refer the press conference to the Danish newspaper "Jyllandsposten" that more than half of the article was about this operation.
+The article was entitled "The light cruiser NÜRNBERG was to be bombed in Copenhagen Port".
+The operation was certainly a feat beyond the ordinary. |

-Gunnery Mate
+Gunnery Mate |

 Towards the end of the Second World War the allied held the air supremacy, and it was hazardous for German vessels to sail into the Baltic's.